leoronne/proffy/README.md

 <br>

-Then uou can install the application using `npm install` or `yarn install` on the client, server and mobile dir.
+Then you can install the application using `npm install` or `yarn install` on the client, server and mobile dir.

 <br>